c4arl0s/UML-And-Object-Oriented-Design-Foundations/README.md

 And that is fine.
 We need to abstract things first and iteratively refine it.
 At the end, we may store our hand-drawn sketches either as a JPEG image.
 But requirements may change and we will need a vector format, so we will use PDF.

-Again, we should not go into such details at this stage or we may easily get stuch.
+Again, we should not go into such details at this stage or we may easily get stuck.
 This phenomenon is well-know and it even has a name: `analysis-paralysis`.

+### Analysis-Paralysis

 > Start with a few broad strokes instead of overthinking and spending too much time on figuring out the details right away.
 Then try to get more specific as you understand more.

+Now,

-Now, let´s think about the relationships between these classes?.
-Is there an association between the Note and the Image class?. or rather a dependency?.
+- let´s think about the relationships between these classes?.
+- Is there an association between the Note and the Image class?.
+- or rather a dependency?.

-The Note class has an attribute that refers to the Image and the Sketch class.
+The Note class has an attribute that refers to the `Image` and the `Sketch` class.
 It did not receive instances of these classes as parameters to a method, so it is not a dependency relationship.

 So, is it an association?.
 Yes, it is.
 But let´s dig a but deeper.

+### Association

 What happens when we delete a Note object with its images and sketches?.
 They will be destroyed, too.
 It does not make sense to keep them if the user decides to remove the Note.